turingschool/mod-0-curriculum/lessons/data_types.md

 ## Where To Run Code

-By the end of this lesson, you'll be able to use the your Terminal, specifically a tool called <span class="vocab"><code>irb</code></span>, to run and check your code.
+By the end of this lesson, you'll be able to use the Terminal, specifically a tool called <span class="vocab"><code>irb</code></span>, to run and check your code.
 This is a great tool for a beginner, as well as a seasoned software developer, to have. `irb` will allow you to explore and learn Ruby and test out code you've written in a low-stakes environment.
 It is quick and easy to open up the Terminal and run your code immediately.

 ### `irb`: Tips & Tricks

 - Open the Terminal quickly with keyboard shortcut `cmd + space` to open Spotlight.
 Then start typing "terminal" and it should auto-fill.
 Press `return`. _Note: there are other ways to open your Terminal but keyboard shortcuts are most efficient and the norm in the industry_.
-- Regardless of your working directory, you can type `irb` then press `return` to open up an what is referred to as an "irb session".
+- Regardless of your working directory, you can type `irb` then press `return` to open up what is referred to as an "irb session".
 A prompt that looks something like `irb(main):001:0>` will appear; you'll eventually type code to the right of that.
 - The font size of your terminal can be increased or decreased with shortcuts `cmd + +` or `cmd + -`.
 - To exit the `irb` session, type `exit` in all lowercase, then press `return`.